jig1314/PlayTogether/Sprint 2/Documentation.md

 ## BDD Test Cases
 A BDD test was developed for Work Item/Test Case 61 which tests the Search For Gamers user story.
 The Test has been automated, integrated into the CI/CD pipeline and successfully run against each environment.
 More information at: https://dev.azure.com/SWE6733-Team3/PlayTogether/_workitems/edit/61/
-More tests will be developed in future iterations,
+More tests will be developed in future iterations.

 ## Unit tests
 The development team has developed unit tests centered around the vaidation functionality of the Razor Pages using FluentValidation and its testing functionality.